rkulagowski/httpx/docs/advanced.md

 }
 ```

-More specifically, if a tuple is used as a value, it must have between 2 and 3 elements:
+More specifically, if a tuple is used as a value, it must have either 2 or 3 elements:

 - The first element is an optional file name which can be set to `None`.
 - The second element may be a file-like object or a string which will be automatically
 encoded in UTF-8.
 - An optional third element can be used to specify the
 [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_Types)
 of the file being uploaded.
-If not specified HTTPX will attempt to guess the MIME type based
+If not specified, HTTPX will attempt to guess the MIME type based
 on the file name, with unknown file extensions defaulting to "application/octet-stream".
 If the file name is explicitly set to `None` then HTTPX will not include a content-type
 MIME header field.